clongb/clongb.github.io/index.md

       </ul>
     <h4>Week 3:</h4>
       <ul>
-        <li>Made a greeter based on <a href="https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html">this typescript tutorial</a>.
+        <li>Made a <a href="https://clongb.github.io/items/greeter.html">greeter</a> based on <a href="https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html">this typescript tutorial</a>.
 Added functionality where you can enter your own name instead of the default example, with help from <a href="https://www.youtube.com/watch?v=hcuKd-Q_tP8">this video.</a></li>
       </ul>
     <h3>TODO:</h3>
     <h4>Week 1:</h4>